jdimonte/Flix/README.md

 The following **optional** features are implemented:
 - [ ] User can tap a poster in the collection view to see a detail screen of that movie
 - [ ] User can search for a movie.
+- [ ] All images fade in as they are loading.
 - [ ] Customize the navigation bar.

 The following **additional** features are implemented: